luminaxster/2024-study-a/Tool-TroubleShoot-React-Task00.md

 A functions such `function X(props){return (<div>{props.name}</div>)}` can be used to be rendered in your web app with `<X name="totoro" />`;

 A functional component is a React component as a function receiving values from its parent component as arguments, the first argument is often refred as the object `props`.
-Within those props, functions that notify changes back to it through event handling callbacks.
+Within those props, the are functions that notify changes back to it through event handling callbacks.

 ### Current Implementation Details
 - The `ItemModule` component uses props from the parent component.